-THESE IS MY WORLDS feels like the best place to start – my uncontested favorite book is These Is My Words, The Diary of Sarah Agnes Prine by Nancy Turner.
+These is My Wor-L-ds feels like the best place to start.
+My uncontested favorite book is These Is My Words, The Diary of Sarah Agnes Prine by Nancy Turner.

 Words and Worlds are inseparable.
 We create worlds only to destroy them with words.
 A world we believe we know becomes foreign when we hear words that don’t match our understanding of what is true for us.

-As easy as it is to add a ‘l’ to words and make it worlds, we effortlessly alter our reality by allowing life to change…yet, it’s what frightens many of us the most.
+As easy as it is to add a L to words and make it worlds, we effortlessly alter our reality by allowing life to change.
+Yet, it’s what frightens many of us the most.

 We fear our world turning upside down, inside out.
 We fear losing our routine and reputation.
-We fear not knowing, or knowing too much – when a marriage ends we might say ‘I wish I’d known he didn’t love me’ (the not knowing), forgetting the rhetorical ‘Does he love me?’ we kept asking when we were in the marriage (not wanting an answer, for then we would know too much and have no hope).
+We fear not knowing, or knowing too much.
+When a marriage ends, we might say I wish I’d known he didn’t love me (the not knowing).
+Forgetting the rhetorical Does he love me? we kept asking when we were in the marriage (not wanting an answer, for then we would know too much and have no hope).

-There is nothing as certain as the arrival of Change; it might be delayed, waylaid and attacked en route, but it eventually shows up at the door on a blustery wind and, despite its bedraggled appearance, proves to be the most illustrious guest you will ever entertain.
+There is nothing as certain as the arrival of Change.
+It might be delayed, waylaid, and attacked en route, but it eventually shows up at your door on a blustery wind and, despite its bedraggled appearance, proves to be the most illustrious guest you will ever entertain.

-It’s exhausting hosting such a persistent guest but the blessed relief that washes over you when you see the back of Change is so intoxicating it’s worth the tumultuous times.
+It’s exhausting hosting such a persistent guest, but the blessed relief that washes over you when you see the back of Change is so intoxicating, it’s worth the tumultuous times.

-Much like my beloved Sarah, I’ve accepted that these is my words and my worlds…that transformation is in my speech, in my world, in my soul.
+Much like my beloved Sarah, I’ve accepted that these is my words and my worlds, that transformation is in my speech, in my world, in my soul.
 I’ve given up fighting so damn hard to know what, or who, is coming next.
-I’ve trained myself to give the horizon one cursory glance on those days when I fear (needlessly) that Change is striding in my direction; thereafter I engage in happy work and forget to worry about things I cannot alter.
+I’ve trained myself to give the horizon one cursory glance on those days when I fear (needlessly) that Change is striding in my direction.
+Thereafter, I engage in happy work and forget to worry about things I cannot alter.

-Ironically, Change is more likely to come when I’m puttering around thinking all is well in my wordy world because catching me unawares is when the resultant upheaval proves most gratifying – to Change and, when the dust settles and I’ve had a hot bath, to me.
+Ironically, Change is more likely to come when I’m puttering around, thinking all is well in my wordy world, because catching me unawares is when the resultant upheaval proves most gratifying – to Change and, when the dust settles and I’ve had a hot bath, to me.

 Thank you for sharing my world and my words.